-Steven's next book, Stupid Things I Won’t Do When I Get Old, will be published in 2021.
-He is the author of five other books, the most recent of which is Steven Petrow’s Complete Gay & Lesbian Manners.
-You’re likely to hear Steven when you turn on NPR’s “All Things Considered Weekend,” or one of your favorite — or least favorite — TV networks.
+Steven's latest book, Stupid Things I Won’t Do When I Get Old, was published in 2021 and named as one of the New York Times’ “favorite” books of the year (among other accolades).
+He is the author of five other books, including Steven Petrow’s Complete Gay & Lesbian Manners.
+He’s a much sought after public speaker, and you’re likely to hear him when you stream NPR or one of your favorite — or least favorite — TV networks.
 Steven also served as the host and executive producer of "The Civilist," a podcast from Public Radio International and North Carolina Public Radio WUNC.

 Follow Steven on Twitter at @StevenPetrow and “Like” him on Facebook.